axios/axios/README.md

   // `maxContentLength` defines the max size of the http response content in bytes allowed
   maxContentLength: 2000,

-  // `maxBodyLength` defines the max size of the http request content in bytes allowed
   // `maxBodyLength` (Node only option) defines the max size of the http request content in bytes allowed
   maxBodyLength: 2000,